 Object: Deal-based workflow Enrollment trigger: Deal Stage is “Closed Won” AND Deal Pipeline is “Sales Pipeline” (your new business pipeline)

-Add a filter: Deal Type is “New Business” — this prevents renewal deals from triggering the same workflow (critical for avoiding the infinite loop).
+Add a filter: Deal Type is “New Business”.
+This prevents renewal deals from triggering the same workflow (critical for avoiding the infinite loop).

 Actions (in order)